google/docsy/userguide/content/en/docs/Updating/Updating-hugo-module.md

 hugo mod get -u github.com/google/docsy
 ```

 Hugo automatically pulls in the latest theme version.
-That's it, your update is done!
+That's it, your update is
+done!

 {{% alert title="Tip" %}}

-If you want to set your module to a certain version inside the docsy theme repo, simply specific the name of the tag representing this version (here: _v{{% param "version" %}}_) when updating your theme:
+If you want to set your module to a certain version inside the Docsy theme repo,
+simply specify the name of the tag representing this version when updating your
+theme, for example:

 ```bash
 hugo mod get -u github.com/google/docsy@v{{% param "version" %}}
 ```

-Instead of a version tag, you can also specify a commit hash inside the repo (here: _6c8a3afe_) when updating your theme:
+Instead of a version tag, you can also specify a commit hash, for example:

 ```bash
 hugo mod get -u github.com/google/docsy@6c8a3afe
 ```

 {{% /alert %}}